-During Fiscal 2015, we engaged approximately 118 independent vendors located primarily in Greater Asia.
+During Fiscal 2016, we engaged over 100 independent vendors located primarily in greater Asia.
 We continue to pursue global sourcing opportunities to support our inventory needs and to seek to control merchandise costs.

 We contract for the manufacture of the substantial majority of the products we sell.
 We do not own or operate any manufacturing facilities.
 Increases in manufacturing costs negatively impact our business, and we seek to manage the risks of operational difficulties posed by contract manufacturers, including the availability of adequate manufacturing capacity, errors in complying with our product specifications, insufficient quality control processes, failures to meet production deadlines, worker and environmental safety concerns, and political and social instability in certain regions.